derReineke/portfolio/README.md

 # portfolio
-The code for the portfolio pages I am developing.
+The code for my old portfolio.